a-n-rose/speech-recognition-projects/speech_commands/README.md

 In this workshop, our goal is to experiment with speech feature extraction and the training of deep neural networks in Python.

 Applying deep learning to the speech signal has many uses.
-We all know that we can speak to Siri and Alexa, but speech can also be used for security purposes, as in <a href="https://arxiv.org/abs/1803.05427">speaker verification</a>, <a href="https://www.dw.com/en/voice-analysis-an-objective-diagnostic-tool-based-on-flawed-algorithms/a-17187057">healthcare contexts</a>, for example, identifying if a person has Parkinson's or if they have Attention Deficit Hyperactivity Disorder, among other applications as well.
+We all know that we can speak to Siri and Alexa, but speech can also be used for security purposes, as in <a href="https://arxiv.org/abs/1803.05427">speaker verification</a>, as well as in <a href="https://www.dw.com/en/voice-analysis-an-objective-diagnostic-tool-based-on-flawed-algorithms/a-17187057">healthcare contexts</a>, for example, identifying if a person has Parkinson's or if they have Attention Deficit Hyperactivity Disorder.
+While I just listed a couple, there are many other fields where the analysis of the speech signal is relevant.

 In much of the research I have read, recurring speech features used in machine and deep learning are the <a href="http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/">Mel Frequency Cepstral Coefficients</a> (MFCC) and the Mel Filterbank Energies (FBANK), which are similar but less filtered than the MFCC.